About Peninsula MindCare

 Stephen’s style is empowering, collaborative, and compassionate, integrating a range of evidence-based approaches such as Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Person-Centred Therapy, Narrative Therapy, and Mindfulness-based practices.

-Josie Bowe - Counsellor
+Josie Bowe - Counsellor *currently on leave

 Josie’s counselling philosophy is grounded in empathy, compassion, and collaboration.
 She believes every person deserves the opportunity to live a fulfilling life, and that with the right support, healing and growth are always possible.